 If you have never used the service before, create an InterLibrary Loan account using this form.

-If you have found the article through a database and used the "Article Linker" button to determine that you will need to request it from another library, click on the "Submit an InterLibrary Loan" link on the "Article Linker" results page.
+If you have found the article through a database and used the "Article Linker" button to determine that you will need to request it from another library, click on the "Request Item through InterLibrary Loan" link on the "Article Linker" results page.

 When prompted, log into your ILL account.
 The request form should have been filled out automatically by the system.
 If some spaces have been left empty - that's okay!
 Scroll down and click on "Submit Request."